 Chapter 6.
-User guide
+Developer's guide

-This chapter describes how to start playing with Nova Bonita RC3.
+This chapter describes how to start playing with Nova Bonita V4.0.
 More precisely it describes main steps to define and deploy workflow processes and how to start running them in Nova Bonita:

-- · How to create a process definition
+- How to create a process definition

-- · How to deploy a process definition
+- How to deploy a process definition

 - How to develop a simple application by leveraging Bonita APIs